 Most ‘P’ is made in clandestine labs and produces dangerous toxic fumes and potential explosions.
 Gangs have been involved in these ‘clan labs’.
 In the 2000s over 100 labs were being detected by police each year.

 ‘P’ took hold in the 1990s, largely replacing low-potency amphetamine sulphate (‘speed’).
-By 2007, 2.1% of those aged 15–64 had used it in the past year.
+In 2007, 2.1% of those aged 15–64 had used it in the past year.
 This was high internationally, but similar to Australian levels of use.
 In 2018 nearly 1.8 tonnes of methamphetamine was seized in New Zealand, mostly by Customs at the border.

 Drugs seem to attract a huge number of nicknames, many unique to New Zealand, partly to allow surreptitious communication about them.
-For example LSD is known as acid, trips, tabs, sugar cubes and paper; while ecstasy is called E, pills, lollies, bikkies and the love drug.
+For example LSD is known as acid, trips, tabs, sugar cubes and paper; ecstasy is called E, pills, lollies, bikkies and the love drug.

 Ecstasy, or MDMA, gives users a burst of energy and empathy with others.
 It was little used until 1997 when it became popular at dance parties.
 There has been an increasing use of ecstasy in New Zealand.
-In 1998, 3% of those aged 15–45 had tried the drug, but by 2007, 6.2% of those aged 16–65 had done so, and 2.6% used it in the past year.
-In 2012 use in New Zealand was high internationally – second only to Australia.
+In 1998, 3% of those aged 15–45 had tried the drug, but by 2007, 6.2% of those aged 16–65 had done so, and 2.6% had used it in the past year.
+In 2012 use in New Zealand was high by international standards – second only to Australia.
 Users tended to be young – under age 34 – and their use was occasional rather than regular.
 Although it is not considered dangerous by drug users, there have been at least three deaths associated with ecstasy in New Zealand, largely caused by heat stroke.

 From about 2000 BZP (benzylpiperazine) ‘party pills’ were sold widely.
 People used them only occasionally – mainly at concerts or nightclubs – rather than regularly.
 In 2005 a minimum age of purchase of 18 was imposed and in 2008 they were reclassified as Class C drugs and therefore illegal.
 In 2007, before the ban, 5.6% of those aged 16 to 64 had used party pills in the past year, the second-highest use of drugs after cannabis.